 6 – Les Estivales de Sommières

-Every Monday night from 6:30 PM till 11:00 PM a 5 euro entry gives you two glasses of wine & 1 souvenir glass and full access to an evening of wine tasting with some of the renowned Languedoc winemakers.
+Every Monday night starting in June from 6:30 PM till 11:00 PM a small entrance fee gives you two glasses of wine & 1 souvenir glass and full access to an evening of wine tasting with some of the renowned Languedoc winemakers.

 The atmosphere is great, with live music and friendly dining options.
-Sit at a large outdoor table with your plate of local products, enjoy your made in Languedoc wine and meet new people!
-You may even go up to jiggle on the dance space, where tango and salsa initiations are organized.
+Sit at a large outdoor table with your plate of local products, enjoy your made-in Languedoc wine and meet new people!
+You may even go up to jiggy on the dance space, where tango and salsa initiations are organized.
 Introduction to enology.

 A huge outdoor wine bar run by local winemakers is waiting.
 Learn directly from the producers about their wines and how best to enjoy them.
 You can even partake in a wine class provided by an oenologist of the Coteaux du Languedoc! (in the gardens of the tourist office, registration required)